Skip Navigation

 Work on identifying the internal systems involved in your agency's reimbursable transactions.
 Gather documentation about your processes.
 Identify appropriate subject matter experts.

-Working with your financial management or ERP vendors
+Working with your financial management or Enterprise Resource Planning (ERP) vendors

 If you use financial management or ERP software, we encourage you to contact the vendor and discuss the mandated G-Invoicing initiative.
 The vendor may be involved with an FMSC subgroup.
 (See more on the About G-Invoicing page.)